Open Standards for Verifiable AI Agent Identity

 Three Pillars of Trust

-APIS establishes a foundation for agent identity and authorization
+APIS v2.0 establishes a foundation for agent identity, authorization, hardware-rooted trust, and revocation.

 Identity